Pragat28/MediLink/README.md

 # MediLink
-A full-stack healthcare platform connecting patients with verified doctors.
-It enables smart appointment booking, real-time availability and OTP-based authentication, ensuring a secure, efficient, and user-friendly digital healthcare experience.
+Medico is a full-stack healthcare platform that connects patients with verified doctors seamlessly.
+It allows patients to search doctors, view availability, and book appointments, while doctors can manage schedules, availability, and appointments efficiently.

+The platform includes secure authentication with OTP verification, role-based access (patient, doctor, admin), and an admin approval system for doctor verification.
+It also features symptom-based doctor suggestions and a clean, user-friendly interface.

+Built using MERN stack (MongoDB, Express, React, Node.js).